Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Q1- Does a phono sound better than a line?

-According to my tests with different turntables, I concluded that the phono signals used with a good quality external phono preamp always output better and more detailed sound quality as compared to a turntable with a built-in phono stage.
+According to my tests with different turntables, a turntable using a good-quality external phono preamp always outputs better and more detailed sound quality than a turntable using a built-in phono stage.

 The phono input sounds bad when the signals are over-amplified.